 - Every biologist agrees that life begins at conception

-- 99% of human beings who are conceived using IVF die.
+- 24 out of 25 human beings conceived using IVF die.

 - IVF fosters a mindset that every couple has the "right" to have a baby rather than the privilege granted by God